 We'll have more on the memo throughout the program today.

-Um I think we have to ask ourselves if we believe in our constitutional republic, if we believe in equal justice under the law, if we don't if if a court is lied to and certain key facts are withheld from a judge in the obtaining of a FISA warrant against an opposition candidate.
+I think we have to ask ourselves if we believe in our constitutional republic, if we believe in equal justice under the law, if we don't, if a court is lied to and certain key facts are withheld from a judge in the obtaining of a FISA warrant against an opposition candidate, the judge never heard in this case that it was bought and paid for this information by Hillary Clinton and the DNC.

 I'm sure that would have had an impact on the judge's thinking.

-My question is how do you now undo this mess and how do we get to the bottom of all of this?
+My question is: how do you now undo this mess and how do we get to the bottom of all of this?

-Um those that are involved in wanting to spy on opposition party candidates in an election year and willing to lie to get there, what should happen to all these people?
+And for those people that did commit crimes, did purposely mislead a court, those that are involved in wanting to spy on opposition party candidates in an election year and willing to lie to get there, what should happen to all these people?

 Who should appoint that?